Mulyawan-spec/Mulyawan-spec/README.md

-## Hi there, I'm overwork-lab, a beginner about Linux Mint and Python 👋
+## Hi there, I'm overwork-lab, a beginner about Linux Mint 👋

-- 💬 Ask me about Linux Mint Debian Edition and Python
+- 💬 Ask me about Linux Mint
+- 🌱 I’m currently learning Design with inkscape and Rust

 <!--
 **overwork-lab/overwork-lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.